 One is a comprehensive oral boards examination which is evaluated by a faculty panel.

 The other mechanism is through the Self‐Evaluation Exam (SEE) which is created by the NBCRNA for Nurse Anesthetists who oversees national certification and professional licensure.
+The SEE is required twice during the major.

+Dissertation – this is a clinical program; no dissertation is required

 COURSES